awoojs/core/packages/metadata/README.md

 }

 weh(async site => {
-  // we register the matter plugin with our custom filter function... site.use(matter, {
+  // we register the metadata plugin with our custom filter function... site.use(metadata, {
     metadata: myMetaData,
     filter: myCustomFilter
   })